-Zen and the art of the equestrian alphabet is displayed at any dressage show.
-Go see one and you will leave knowing that horses are as smart as a second grader, at the very least.
+Zen and the art of the equestrian alphabet is on display at any dressage show.
+Go see one; you will leave knowing that horses are as smart as a second grader, at the very least.
 Much smarter than people who get pulled over for drunk driving.

 Most of my friends are people I’ve known for half my life.
 Only one of them knows the equestrian alphabet.
-His dressage horse, Dagan, stood 17 hands high, a big horse.
+His horse, Dagan, stood 17 hands high–a big horse.
 This horse was very good at dressage.

-I’d emailed my friend asking him to send me a picture of the blue ribbons he’d won over many years of competition that he had on display in his living room.
-Dressage is the kind of riding where the rider wears a tuxedo, dates Audrey Hepburn, and whose horse knows calculus.
+I’d emailed my friend asking him to send me a picture of the blue ribbons he’d won over many years of competition.
+Dressage is the kind of riding where the rider wears a tuxedo, dates Audrey Hepburn, and the horse knows calculus.
 If his horse doesn’t come up with the formula for fission and saves the world, he and his rider lose the competition.

 I have no idea if there is a formula for fission, but a horse will know, I’m sure of it.

 I was his caller when he competed riding Dagan.
 I stood at the side of a riding arena, which has letters painted around the inside of it, and I’d call out the combination of letters the horse and rider needed to do in their four or eight minutes in the ring.